 How about a new normal that looks something like this…

-- Consistent, daily exercise of some sort.
 This can range from walking to powerlifting.
 It doesn’t matter.
 Just move your body.
 Your activities will evolve along with your ability.
 The important thing is to just get started.

-- A regular sleep schedule, ideally as closely in sync with the rising and setting sun as practically possible.
+Ideally as closely in sync with the rising and setting sun as practically possible.
 Lack of consistent, quality sleep will put you on a fast track to stress induced ailments like fatigue, anxiety, weight gain, and compromised immunity.
 All of which leave you more vulnerable to opportunistic infection.

-- Frequent exposure to the natural world.
 This means plenty of sunshine on your skin and fresh air in your lungs.
 Your hands and feet in the dirt.
 Taking a break from technology and reconnecting with the healing power of nature.
 This is truly addition by subtraction.

-- Fueling your body with real, unprocessed food.
 Eating well isn’t that complicated.
 But it does require discipline.
 Start by simply removing the worst offenders.
 Things like soda, cakes, candy, cookies, ice cream, and energy drinks.
 Then move on to processed grains like crackers, breads, cereals, etc. (If you need to, you can transition to a healthier version, such as a sprouted bread.)
 Then you can clean up inflammatory oils such as safflower, sunflower, canola, corn, and soybean, opting instead for healthier versions like olive, avocado, macadamia nut, or coconut oils.
 Ultimately, you’ll be left with healthy protein sources, veggies and fruits, berries, nuts and seeds, herbs and spices, and healthy fats.
 In other words, nothing but real, nutritious food.
 What a concept.

-- Some form of stress mitigation.
 Although exercise can fit this bill to some degree, exercise itself is a stressor.
 Getting quiet and resetting your nervous system goes a long way toward rejuvenating your health.
 This might come in the form of meditation (Ziva is one of my favorites), prayer, or simple breathing exercises.
 (This is a great podcast episode on the importance of healthy breathing.)
 The point is to just get quiet, free your mind of as much distracting noise as possible, and reboot your internal supercomputer.

-- A social safety net.
 We humans are social creatures.
 Some more than others.
 Admittedly, this is something I have struggled with.
 Not only do I tend toward introversion, but I have also developed a reputation for being just bullheaded enough to think that I can accomplish even the most challenging task entirely on my own.
 But experience has taught me that there is a fine line between self-sufficiency and isolation.
 The spring quarantine has sparked incredibly innovative social workarounds.
 Zoom meetings, balcony concerts, virtual game nights and book clubs, and birthday parties and graduations celebrated from a distance.
 We have learned to be social from afar.
 We adapt because we need to.
 We crave connections.
 They are good for our health and longevity.
 Being social doesn’t require that you be a butterfly.
 But maintaining a strong connection with a core support group can carry you through the toughest of times.

 Storms are inevitable.
 But how you weather them comes down to your level of preparedness.
 If the novel coronavirus crisis has taught us anything, it is that we can no longer afford to relegate our health to a mere afterthought.
 Please take this lesson to heart.